-In order to evaluate the performance of MAR when forced by ERA-5 to simulate wind speed above Cape Farewell, the model outputs have been compared to the wind speed observations described in Section 3.2.
-A methodology, described in the Supplement, was designed to choose the corresponding MAR grid pixel for each station and to check for potential outliers caused by instrumental problems that could alter the results.
+TABLE 2 List of the different MAR simulations forced with the ensemble of CMIP6 ESMs and the reanalysis ERA-5 used for the evaluation of long-term wind speed variability and validation of MAR.
+Note the difference in time range between MAR-eval, MAR-ERA5-ref and the other runs wind speed observations described in Section 3.2.
+A methodology, described in Data S1, Supporting Information, was designed to choose the corresponding MAR grid pixel for each station and to check for potential outliers caused by instrumental problems that could alter the results.
 Statistics for annual and seasonal time series (winter and summer) were then calculated to evaluate MAR.
-All the results of this evaluation are listed and described in the Supplement (Section S.1).
-To sum up, it appears that even at 15 km of spatial resolution, MAR correlates well with the observations (R>0.70) with relatively small bias and RMSE.
-However, the MAR performance was locally worse over the tundra around Cape Farewell, as suggested from the statistics calculated for the stations ANG, KAT_0460 and KAT_6640 because at the resolution of 15 km, MAR is not able to resolve the fjords impacting a lot on the measured wind at these locations.
-A MAR simulation at higher resolution (5 km) improves a lot the comparison with these stations suggesting that the main bias here is due to the spatial resolution used in this study.
-Due to computing facilities, projection at resolution of 5 km was too time consuming and therefore not doable explaining why a resolution of 15km has been used here.
-Finally, the same statistics were computed between hourly wind gust values (3-second highest wind speed) recorded by DMI stations and regular 10mmodelled wind speed.
+All the results of this evaluation are listed and described in Data S1.
+To sum up, it appears that even at 15 km of spatial resolution, MAR correlates well with the observations (R > 0.70) with relatively small bias and RMSE.
+On average, the yearly bias is less than 20% of the yearly mean wind speed and the yearly RMSE is less than 1 STD (with exceptions, see the Supplement).
+However, the MAR performance was locally poorer over the tundra around Cape Farewell, as suggested from the statistics calculated for the stations ANG, KAT_0460 KAT 6640 because at the resolution of 15 km, MAR is not able to resolve the fjords impacting a lot on the measured wind at these locations.
+A MAR simulation at higher resolution (5 km) improves the comparison with these stations suggesting that the main bias here is due to the spatial resolution used in this study.
+Because projections at a resolution of 5 km are too computationally expensive, these had to be run at a coarser resolution leading to the 15 km used here.
+Finally, the same statistics were computed between hourly wind gust values (3-s highest wind speed) recorded by DMI stations and regular 10 m-modelled wind speed.
 It turns out that, although slightly underestimated, MAR could capture wind speed maxima at an hourly scale relatively well.